bytebase/bytebase.com/content/blog/postgres-vs-mysql.md

 Besides, there is Foreign Data Wrapper (FDW) to allow querying into other data systems, pg_stat_statements to track planning and execution statistics, and even pgvector to perform vector search for AI applications.

-MySQL has a plugable storage engine architecture and gives the birth of InnoDB.
-But today, InnoDB has become the dominant storage engine in MySQL, so the plugable architecture just serves as an API boundary rather than being used for extension purpose.
+MySQL has a pluggable storage engine architecture and gives the birth of InnoDB.
+But today, InnoDB has become the dominant storage engine in MySQL, so the pluggable architecture just serves as an API boundary rather than being used for extension purposes.

 For auth, both Postgres and MySQL support pluggable authentication module (PAM).